Kaiser Permanente, San Francisco Internal Medicine Residency Program

 - Critically analyze and interpret study design and data in peer reviewed medical journals.

-- Independently conduct and lead clinical research, including selection of appropriate study design, data collection and analysis.
+- Independently conduct and lead clinical research and population-based research, including selection of appropriate study design, data collection and analysis.

 - Implement innovative programs to reduce the exposure to risk factors for an illness or condition in a population.